-Under the Plan, RS granted are non-assignable and the number of common shares available for issue is a maximum of 10% of the issued and outstanding common shares in the Company inclusive of any stock options granted under the Plan.
-Holders of RS are entitled to voting rights and dividends.
-The maximum vesting periods for RS are five years from the date of grant unless otherwise approved by the Board of Directors.
-RS are issued to certain employees and may have certain performance criteria, which are based on production and financial targets.
+Under the Plan, restricted shares granted are non-assignable and the number of common shares available for issue is a maximum of 10% of the issued and outstanding common shares in the Company inclusive of any stock options granted under the Plan.
+Holders of restricted shares are entitled to voting rights and dividends.
+The maximum vesting periods for restricted shares are five years from the date of grant unless otherwise approved by the Board of Directors.
+Restricted shares are issued to certain employees and may have certain performance criteria, which are based on production and financial targets.

-The Company recorded share-based payments in the amount of \$212,936 (2015 - \$410,703), of which \$118,995 related to stock options issued during the year ended December 31, 2015 (2015 - \$108,886), and \$93,941 (2015 - \$301,817) related to stock options granted in previous years.
+The Company recorded share-based payments in the amount of \$26,139 (2016 - \$212,936) which related to stock options granted in previous years.

-Notes to the Consolidated Financial Statements Years Ended December 31, 2016 and 2015 (Expressed in Canadian Dollars)
+Notes to the Consolidated Financial Statements Years Ended December 31, 2017 and 2016 (Expressed in Canadian Dollars)